phbradley/conga/README.md

 CoNGA also makes a tree of all the clonotypes with a conga score less than a loose threshold value of 10, where we can look for sequence clustering.
-The branches are colored by average transformed conga score:
+The branches are colored by a transformed version of the conga score that maps the threshold value of 10 to zero (blue) with more significant scores trending toward red at a value of 1e-8:

 ![tcrdist_tree](_images/bcr_hs_melanoma_conga_score_lt_10.0_tcrdist_tree.png)